North Korea may have detained elderly U.S. citizen - media

 Washington and Pyongyang do not have diplomatic relations and the Swedish Embassy in North Korea, which handles issues dealing with U.S. citizens, declined to comment on the latest arrest reports when contacted by Reuters.

-(Reporting by William Mallard in TOKYO, Megha Rajagopalan in BEIJING; Jumin Park and James Pearson in SEOUL, Arshad Mohammed and Susan Heavey in WASHINGTON; Editing by Raju Gopalakrishnana and Vicki Allen)
+(Reporting by William Mallard in TOKYO, Megha Rajagopalan in BEIJING; Jumin Park and James Pearson in SEOUL; Editing by Raju Gopalakrishnan)